ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: world_time//namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: world_time
-    min: 6000 //must be after noon
+    //must be after noon
+    min: 6000
-    max: 18000 //must be before midnight
+    //must be before midnight
+    max: 18000
 }
 ```
 </details>